 8. "A MIDI pedalboard encoder", C E Pykett, 2004.
 An article on this website (read).

 9. "The End of the Pipe Organ?", C E Pykett, 2005.
 An article on this website (read).

 10. "Response Speed of Electric Actions", C E Pykett, 2001.
 An article on this website (read).

 11. SoundFonts are widely used in digital music.
 They exist in the form of a standard file format for inputting a sample set into a synthesiser.
 Details are widely available on the internet, such as in the Wikipedia article at:

 en.wikipedia.org/wiki/SoundFont (accessed 26 May 2014)

 12. There is some historical convergence between Hauptwerk, MyOrgan and GrandOrgue if one goes back in time.
 MyOrgan (free) used a similar if not identical file format for its sample sets to that of Hauptwerk version 1 (shareware) which had appeared a few years earlier.
-However MyOrgan was then subsequently withdrawn by its originator and support for it ceased, though it can still be obtained from sources such as that mentioned above.
+However MyOrgan was then subsequently withdrawn by its originator and support for it ceased.
 GrandOrgue (also free, and meaning the same in French as Hauptwerk does in German) then appeared to take its place.
 It is still available and supported, and it still seems to use a similar file format to that of the two previous ones.